CodeWithSankha/EmissionCalculator/README.md

 ## Pre-Requisites

-It is assumed that Java17, Maven is installed on your computer
+It is assumed that Java17, Maven is installed on your computer and running on Linux System (preferred)

 ### Build the program